techgnosis/seaweedfs-pi/README.md

 Use `weed mount` to mount the whole remote file tree as a local folder.
 Easier to manage folders this way.

+Use `weed benchmark` to test against the master server and see your performance